-The VMS SES Security Manager's Guide describes the underlying concepts and user configurable characteristics of the Version 5.2 VMS Security Enhancement Service software.
+This document describes the underlying concepts and user configurable characteristics of the VMS Security Enhancement Service software.

 The VMS Security Enhancement Service (VMS SES) is a software security consulting package.
 It provides many features of mandatory access controls and security auditing for the VMS operating system.